Alumni

 Brian Hie is interested in using technology to understand interactions between pathogens and their host organisms.
 As a doctoral student in electrical engineering and computer science at MIT, he developed novel applications of machine learning to biology and achieved important insights into viral mutation, and he is first author of papers appearing in venues such as Science and Nature Biotechnology.
 Brian has worked as a software engineer for Google X, Salesforce, and Illumina and holds three patents.
 He currently holds a joint appointment as an Assistant Professor in the Departments of Data Science and Chemical Engineering at Stanford.

 Zhurun Ji earned a doctoral degree in physics at the University of Pennsylvania.
 She pursues experimental and theoretical approaches in the area of condensed matter physics.
 Her work has appeared in the journals Science and Nature Materials.
 At Stanford she investigated the nature of electrons and worked on developing quantum materials for use in the next generation of green electronics.
-Ji is currently a Panofsky Fellow at the Stanford Linear Accelerator Center and will be joining the faculty of MIT in the fall of 2025.
+Ji is currently a Panofsky Fellow at the Stanford Linear Accelerator Center and will be joining the faculty of MIT in early 2026.

 Cody McCoy received her PhD in organismic and evolutionary biology from Harvard University.
 She holds a master’s degree in environmental policy from Oxford University, where she was a Rhodes Scholar.
 The focus of McCoy’s research is biological adaptations related to light, such as the coloration that allows birds and spiders to absorb more than 99 percent of light and thus appear “super black.”
 Her work has been featured in outlets including Scientific American and The New York Times.
 McCoy is an Assistant Professor in Ecology and Evolution and the Marine Biology Lab at the University of Chicago.